microsoft/fast/packages/fast-development-site-react/README.md

 The `SiteCategory` is used as a child of `Site` and can contain other `SiteCategory` components to create a nested structure.

 **slot** - The `slot` property is required and must pass the string `"category"`.

+**status**
+If the `SiteCategory` contains `SiteCategoryItem` component(s) it can set the status of these items which can be Alpha, Beta or Release.
+The default is always set to Beta.
+As the component becomes more stable or is release ready the status can be updated on ISiteCategory props by setting status "Alpha","Beta" or "Released".

 ### SiteCategoryItem
 The `SiteCategoryItem` is used as a child of `SiteCategory`,